pw_containers#

 Lists

-Intrusive singly and doubly linked lists.
+Intrusive singly and doubly linked lists, and intrusive queues.

 Maps